 Original Victorian buildings line Ouray’s Main Street, registered as a National Historic District.
 Home to a few hotels, private residences, the county courthouse, and the city hall, the well-kept street might make you feel like you’ve traveled back to the late 19th century.

-Enjoy a leisurely walk surrounded by the gorgeous mountains.
+Enjoy a leisurely walk surrounded by the gorgeous San Juan Mountains.
 Or take a guided walking tour offered by the Ouray County Historical Society.
 Contact them at the Ouray County Museum, located in a historic building that once housed the Saint Joseph’s Miner’s Hospital.
 While there, take a tour of the museum for a more in-depth look at the town’s history.

 2. Learn About Ouray’s Mining Background